with Jeremy Westcott –

-When we come into this world our spirit is disconnected from God; our spirit is disconnected from our soul; our spirit is disconnected from heaven.
+When we come into this world our spirit perceives itself disconnected from God; our spirit disconnected from our soul; our spirit disconnected from heaven.
 We start out as slaves to sin, feeling rejected and disconnected from the sonship God designed us to enjoy.

 Destiny should lead to legacy, something left behind to bless the next generation.
 Not many have a Christian heritage – if you do, it is something to cherish and be thankful for.
 But every person who ever lived had a destiny, a purpose for their lives which God intended them to fulfil.
 We may feel like we have missed out on ours but God is able to restore everything stolen from us, including not only our own destiny but also that of our generational line.

 Each individual’s destiny is a vital part of the overall plan and purpose of God.
 His plan has not changed since He called Adam and Eve to bring heaven to earth, to manifest the rule of God in this realm and populate the earth with people who would live in relationship with Him.
 God’s intention has always been to bring blessing to every family that would ever live.

 Despite Adam’s fall, that destiny was passed on from Adam down through the generations to Noah, to Abraham, Isaac and Jacob, to Joseph; to Moses, Joshua, Gideon, David and Solomon; to Jesus, to the apostles, to the church (ekklesia), that is, to us.
 But so many have missed out along the way.